slatedocs/slate/source/includes/_cli-reference.html.md

 ###### Load

 ```
-$ bonsai brain load brainName inklingFile.ink
+$ bonsai load inklingFile.ink
 ```

-**load** loads an Inkling file (inklingFile.ink) to a specific BRAIN (brainName).
+**load** loads an Inkling file (inklingFile.ink) into the current brain.
+You can specify --brain brainName, to use another brain.

 ## Train group commands

 ###### Start

 ```
-$ bonsai brain train start brainName
+$ bonsai train start
 ```

-**start** turns on/enables training mode for a specific BRAIN (brainName).
+**start** turns on/enables training mode for the current BRAIN.
 The BRAIN trains whenever the simulator is connected.
 If the simulator is disconnected, the BRAIN remains in training mode, and it will train again where it left off when the simulator is reconnected.

 ###### Stop

 ```
-$ bonsai brain train stop brainName
+$ bonsai train stop
 ```

-**stop** turns off training mode for a specific BRAIN (brainName).
+**stop** turns off training mode for the current BRAIN.

 ## Bonsai CLI --help output